mdx-js/mdx/docs/advanced/components.md

 This is what allows you to pull in existing components to style your MDX documents.

+### Layout props

+You’ll also notice that `layoutProps` is created based on your exports and then passed to the wrapper.
+This allows for the wrapper to use those props automatically for handling things like adding an author bio to the wrapped document.

 ## `isMDXComponent`

-If you need to check whether a React component has been created by MDX, all MDX components have a static prop `isMDXComponent`:
+If you need to check whether a React component has been created by MDX, all MDX components have a static property `isMDXComponent`:

 ```jsx
 import React from 'react'